bitmax-exchange/bitmax-futures-api-doc/source/includes/_futures_ws_sub_order.md

 #### Retrieve Transaciton Details

-You can use `sn` to retrieve balance update details using the RESTful API.
+You can use `execId` to retrieve balance update details using the RESTful API.
 See [Lookup Balance Update Records by Id](#lookup-balance-update-records-by-id)